 Armed Forces Community Covenant

-The Arun District Armed Forces Community Covenant is a voluntary statement of mutual support between the district council and its local Armed Forces Community.
+Our Armed Forces Community Covenant is a voluntary statement of mutual support between the district council and its local armed forces community.

 It is intended to complement the Armed Forces Covenant, which outlines the moral obligations between the Nation, the Government and the Armed Forces at local level.